wzWang1991/TCP-Protocol-implementation/README.md

 		Transmit a file with proxy.
 The size of file should not be too small(50-100KB is fine).
 		Set a proper window size(10 is fine).
 		Set the proxy with -L 50.
-		Transmit the file, and check the log on sender.
+		Transmit the file, and check the log file of sender.
-		You can find when it receives 3 duplicate ACK, it will directly send a packet with sequence number equal to duplicate ACK number.
+		You can find when it receives 3 duplicate ACK, it will immediately send a packet with sequence number equal to duplicate ACK number.

 - Implementation of TCP ACK Generation Recommendation(RFC 5681)

 	- Delayed ACK(Only when window size>1)

  		Wait up to 20ms for arrival of another in-order segment.
 The default value of timeout is 500ms.
 But in this case, I set it to 10ms.

 	 	Test case:
 	 		You should choose a proper window size(10 is fine).
 	 		You can set loss rate, out-of-order rate, bit-error rate to zero in this case.
-	 		You can transmit a big file and observe the log of receiver.
+	 		You can transmit a big file and check the log of receiver.
 	 		You will find that the receiver will not send an ACK for the arrival of in-order segment with expected sequence number.
-It will send an ACK when it receives another in-order packet and there may be duplicate ACK depends on what packet sequence number it received.
+It will send an ACK when it receives another in-order packet.

 	- Duplicate ACK

 		Arrival of out-of-order segment with higher-than-expected sequence leads to sending send duplicate ACK immediately, indicating sequence number of next number.

 		Test case:
 			You should choose a proper window size(10 is fine).
 	 		Set the proxy with -L 20 -O 20.
-	 		You can transmit a big file and observe the log of receiver.
+	 		You can transmit a big file and check the log of receiver.
+There will be two lines transmitting duplicate ACK nearly at the same time.
 	 		When receiver receives a packet with a sequence number which makes a gap in its buffer, it will send duplicate ACK.
 	 		For example, if receiver is expecting sequence number 2, and its buffer includes packet with sequence number 3,4, when it receives a packet with sequence number 6, there is a gap in the buffer.
 So at this time, it will send duplicate ACK to sender.

 -------------------------------------------------------------------------